-Eero Saarinen’s Gateway Arch had stood unlighted for over 35 years, when Randy Burkett Lighting Design was commissioned to provide a design that would successfully reveal and celebrate the world renowned monument.
+Eero Saarinen’s Gateway Arch had stood unlighted for over 35 years, when RBLD was commissioned to provide a design that would successfully reveal and celebrate the world renowned monument.
 It was an extreme technical and artistic challenge.

 Out of 3 ½ years of design formulation, presentations, computer analysis, and full scale on-site mockups, an innovative short-arc xenon lighting system was determined to be the best solution.
 Using precision reflector optics and managing individual luminaire light distributions with lenses and automated louvers, a beautifully sculpted form was realized.
 All equipment was concealed below grade in four light “pits” covered by a custom designed, narrow-profile grating material.
 A laser detecting atmospheric monitor was incorporated into the control systems to provide automatic shut-off of the lighting during weather conducive to disorienting light scatter.